 Don’t get your spices and herbs from the grocery store all packaged up like that.
 Maybe that’s OK for cooking when you don’t need to use very much, but for a project like this where I wanted to make 20 or 30 sachets, that was not going to work.

-The same with the cloves, bulk price was so reasonable.
-They had so many wonderful spices to choose from too, I stuck with my original 2 herbs I had planned on, but considered different ones for another project.
-Some herbs there are so pretty, they’d look great in a glass bowl out on display… like star anise.
+I bought rosemary, and whole cloves in bulk at a fraction of the cost in the store.
+There are so many wonderful spices to choose from too, I stuck with my original 2 herbs I had planned on, but considered different ones for another project.
+Some herbs are just so pretty, they’d look great in a glass bowl out on display… like star anise.

-Once I got the bagged herbs home to the cottage, I poured them into bowls to make scooping a little easier.
+To assemble the sachets I poured them into bowls to make scooping a little easier.